manyducksco/borf/packages/client/README.md

 ## Dynamic Classes

-Components also support dynamic classes.
+Dynamic classes are also supported.
 Pass an object where the keys are the class names, and the classes are added to the element while the values are truthy.
 The values can be \$states if you want to toggle classes dynamically.

 ```jsx